A Practical Guide to Loft Conversions in Glasgow

 Timeframe:

-Planning departments typically aim to respond to planning applications within six weeks, though it often takes longer.
+Planning departments typically aim to respond to applications within six weeks, though it often takes longer.
 Be prepared for the design and application process to take around six months in total.

 Structural analysis